marcinwionczyk/nordea-api-client/README.md

 I have created so far functions to authorize in personal segment, decoupled mode.
 My goal is to become a Rust Developer.
 Nordea has a wide range of available APIs so there is a lot of work to do.
-If you want to show interest, please [buy me a coffee](https://buymeacoffee.com/mwionczyk) and I will implement your desired Nordea API part.
+If you want to show interest, please [buy me a coffee](https://buymeacoffee.com/mwionczyk) and I will implement your desired Nordea API part in no time.
-I will add
+Otherwise I will add next APIs in my own pace, without hurry.